 - Compare programs: sector focus (tech, service, consumer), stage (pre-seed, seed, revenue stage), location (US, nationally remote), whether they require equity.

-5. State and Local Funding Resources for Women Entrepreneurs by Region
+5. State and Local Funding Opportunities for Women-Owned Businesses

 While federal programs receive a lot of attention, many women entrepreneurs overlook “state and local funding resources for women-owned businesses” and “regional grants & incentives for women entrepreneurs”.
 State and local governments, economic development agencies, business-centers and municipal programs often offer less competitive funding, tailored advice, and region-specific incentives for women-led small businesses.
 Because the pool of applicants is smaller and the programs are aligned with local economic priorities, these opportunities can offer a realistic and strategic path to funding.